 The awards recognise the incredible work and commitment of football clubs and volunteers within grassroots football, who give up their time to enable the local game to flourish and grow.

-The 2023 McDonald’s Irish FA Grassroots Football Awards application window has now opened and will close on 31 July 2023.
+The 2023 McDonald’s Irish FA Grassroots Football Awards application window has now closed.

 McDonald’s Irish FA Grassroots Football Awards 2023